michaelalang/quay-ldap-lab/README.md

  ```

-afterwards, our unauthenticated queries will not return any result but will not indicate, that we need to authenticate to retrieve them.
+afterwards, our unauthenticated queries will not return any result and will also not indicate, that we need to authenticate to retrieve them.
 ```
 ldapsearch -x -H ldaps://ds389-001.ds389-001.svc:10636 \
            -b 'dc=example,dc=com' \